genov8/goprototype/README.md

 - `Modulo` – Calculates the remainder of division.
 - `Power` – Raises a number to the power.
 - `Subtract` – Subtracts a number.
+- `Abs` – Returns the absolute value of a number.
+- `Round` – Rounds a number to the nearest integer.
+- `Sqrt` – Returns the square root of a number.

 ### Slices
 Handle slices with ease: